SedlacekPetrHub/Portfolio/README.md

 ---

-This is just a little showcase of some unfinished projects that I consider noteworthy for my development.
+This is just a little showcase of some unfinished projects that I consider noteworthy for my development as a programmer.
 All of these prototypes were made using Godot engine and coded with GDScript.
 These are not all projects that I worked on, just a small look at some that I think pushed me forward with my skills.